 The combination of water and high-powered electrical appliances makes electrocution a real risk in modern kitchens.
-To stay safe and avoid electrical fires, keep the following in mind:
+However, if you have kitchen appliance cover in place for your devices, then the cost of damage will be minimised, but if you don’t, you will have to bear a hefty price.
+So, you must take the necessary measures to ensure your home’s safety.
+To avoid electrical fires, keep the following in mind:

 Wiring

-- Wiring in the kitchen must be approved by a Part-P accredited electrician.
+• A Part-P-accredited electrician must approve the wiring in the kitchen.
 It is dangerous and even illegal for people to work on kitchen electrics without the required qualifications.
-This is because a kitchen is a ‘special location’, as it contains both plumbing and electronic outlets.
+A kitchen is a “special location” containing plumbing and electronic outlets.

 Plugs

-- Plugs should be located at least 30 cms horizontally from the sink to minimise the likelihood of water entering the sockets.
+• Plugs should be located at least 30 cm horizontally from the sink to minimise the likelihood of water entering the sockets.

-- Keep an eye out for signs of electrical problems, such as scorch marks around plugs, hot plug casings, flickering lights and fuse boxes that keep tripping.
+• Look for signs of electrical problems, such as scorch marks around plugs, hot plug casings, flickering lights, and fuse boxes that keep tripping.
 Resolve these problems the moment you notice them.

 Kitchen appliances

-- Washing machines and other kitchen appliances can use a huge amount of energy, so do not connect these items together with an extension cord – only use one appliance per plug socket (read our advice about overloading extension cords for more information).
+• Washing machines and other kitchen appliances can use a lot of energy, so do not connect these items together with an extension cord – only use one appliance per plug socket (read our advice about overloading extension cords for more information).

-- Do not use dishwashers, washing machines or other appliances when you are out of the house or asleep, as you will not be able to respond to an electrical fire, and do not use any appliances that appear to have damaged wires or are overheating.
+• Do not use dishwashers, washing machines, or other appliances when you are out of the house or asleep, as you cannot respond to an electrical fire.
+Do not use appliances that appear to have damaged wires or are overheating.

 Fire safety

-- Buy fire extinguishers and a fire blanket and keep these within easy reach of the kitchen, and know how to combat electical fires and how this may not be appropriate for grease and fat fires.
+• Buy fire extinguishers and a fire blanket and keep these within easy reach of the kitchen, and know how to combat electrical fires and how this may not be appropriate for grease and fat fires.

 Get your appliances checked!

-Don’t forget, we offer cover for a range of household appliances to ensure you have peace of mind should yours ever suffer a breakdown.
-Please contact us via our website or on 0345 3192 247 to find out more.
-Or call us today for urgent assistance.
-Our technical teams will run through some simple diagnostics to see if it can be fixed over the phone and if not, they’ll send a manufacturer engineer where possible to take a look.
+Don’t forget, we offer reliable appliance insurance for your kitchen appliances, ensuring peace of mind should you ever suffer a breakdown.
+Please contact us at 0345 3192 247 for urgent assistance.
+Our technical teams will run some simple diagnostics to see if it can be fixed over the phone, and if not, they’ll send a manufacturer engineer where possible to look.

-Don’t attempt to repair the appliance yourself unless you’re really confident what you’re doing.
-A number of things could go wrong including risks of jamming, electrocution, burns, scalds, cuts and much more.
-We’ve got a number of highly skilled engineers up and down the country – so you’ll never be far from help when you need it most.
+Don’t attempt to repair the appliance yourself unless you’re really confident in what you’re doing.
+A number of things could go wrong, including jamming, electrocution, burns, scalds, cuts, and much more.
+We’ve got a number of highly skilled engineers up and down the country, so you’ll never be far from help when you need it most.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.